Black genocide in the United States: Sterilization

-Beginning in 1907, some US state legislatures passed laws allowing for the compulsory sterilization of criminals, mentally retarded people, and institutionalized mentally ill patients.
+Beginning in 1907, some US state legislatures passed laws allowing for the compulsory sterilization of criminals, intellectually disabled people, and institutionalized mentally ill patients.
 At first, African Americans and white Americans suffered sterilization in roughly equal ratio.
 By 1945, some 70,000 Americans had been sterilized in these programs.
 In the 1950s, the federal welfare program Aid to Families with Dependent Children (AFDC) was criticized by some whites who did not want to subsidize poor black families.
 States such as North and South Carolina performed sterilization procedures on low-income black mothers who were giving birth to their second child.
 The mothers were told that they would have to agree to have their tubes tied or their welfare benefits would be cancelled, along with the benefits of the families they were born into.
 Because of such policies, especially prevalent in Southern states, sterilization of African Americans in North Carolina increased from 23% of the total in the 1930s and 1940s to 59% at the end of the 1950s, and rose further to 64% in the mid-1960s.

 In mid-1973 news stories revealed the forced sterilization of poor black women and children, paid for by federal funds.
 Two girls of the Relf family in Mississippi, deemed mentally incompetent at ages 12 and 14, and also 18-year-old welfare recipient Nial Ruth Cox of North Carolina, were prominent cases of involuntary sterilization.
 Jet magazine presented the story under the headline "Genocide".
 Critics said these stories were publicized by activists against legal abortion.
 According to Gregory Price, government policies led to higher rates of sterilization amongst black Americans than white on the basis of racist beliefs.
-He writes that in the early 1900s, the goal of eugenicists was to create a biologically fit population, but and that these standards of biological fitness deliberately excluded black people, who were claimed to not be capable of making legitimate contributions to the national economy.
+He writes that in the early 1900s, the goal of eugenicists was to create a "biologically fit" population, and that these standards deliberately excluded black people, who were claimed to not be capable of making legitimate contributions to the national economy.